 RightsTech Women works to break gender stereotypes and expand opportunities for girls and women to enter STEM education and careers, to meet the job market needs of today and tomorrow.

-Our pillars of work include (1) research and data visualization, (2) data-driven advocacy & human rights training, and (3) technology capacity building.
+RTW’s three pillars of work include (1) research and data visualization, (2) data-driven advocacy & human rights training, and (3) technology capacity building.

-Our work innovates to combine tech training with human rights training, so that girls and women can not only learn tech skills, but also learn about their human rights that apply in STEM education and employment.
+RTW innovates to combine tech training with human rights training, so that girls and women can not only learn tech skills, but also learn about their human rights that apply in STEM education and employment.